 New Account Fraud Detection: Identify Genuine Customers

 New account fraud is an ever-increasing concern for financial institutions and businesses that desire to grow their digital presence.
-Cybercriminals use a variety of methods to commit these frauds, ranging from stealing existing identities to constructing fake ones.
+Cybercriminals use various methods to commit fraud, ranging from stealing existing identities to constructing fake ones.
 Former hackers have even confirmed the existence of a digital “black market” where identities can be bought and sold.

 Businesses often find themselves facing something of a catch-22: the same technologies used to keep criminals out can also reject legitimate customers.